Is Medicare Part B Benefit Available in My Zip Code?

 The Part B premium reduction plan will pay some or all of your monthly premium, but it’s only available with certain Medicare Advantage plans.

-Even though it's not an official Medicare program, the Medicare giveback benefit, or Part B premium reduction plan, is offered by some Medicare Advantage (Part C) plans.
-This program is designed to cover some – or all – of your Part B monthly premium ($174.40 in 2024).
+The Medicare Giveback benefit, or Part B premium reduction plan, is an attractive option for many people on Medicare.
+Offered by some Medicare Advantage (Part C) plans, this program is designed to cover some – or all – of your Medicare Part B monthly premium ($185 in 2025).

 How do Medicare Part B giveback programs work?

-The important thing to know about the giveback benefit is that you don't get any money back, you just pay a reduced amount.
-Then, you're saving what you're not paying.
+The important thing to know about the Giveback benefit is that you don't get any money back, you just pay a reduced amount.
+Therefore, you're saving what you're not paying.

 Who qualifies for the Medicare giveback program?